-Deer Hill Foundation was established to offer the unique experience of an expedition with Deer Hill to those who would otherwise be unable to afford it.
+Deer Hill Foundation (DHF) was established to offer the unique experience of wilderness and service expeditions with Deer Hill to those who would otherwise be unable to afford it.
 Most contributions come from individuals and families who have been personally touched by the rewards of a Deer Hill program.
 Several community organizations support DHF, as well.
-Since its inception in 1998, Deer Hill Foundation has made over 1,000 scholarships available to participants.
+Since its inception in 1998, DHF has sponsored over 1,500 scholarships.
 Please consider making a donation that fits with your budget.

 If you are interested in applying for a scholarship to attend a summer expedition, complete the online screening form on the Scholarship Information page to determine eligibility.

 How Your Contribution Helps